mbpictures/pixelateme/README.md

 * ```--blur-except-this-faces```: Folder containing images of faces (one face per image), which should be ignored for anonymization.
 Default: None
 * ```--ellipse```: Uses ellipses as form for anonymization.
 Default is rectangle
 * ```--blur-strength```: Defines how "blurry" a face will be.
 Only working with ```--mode``` "blur".
 Default: 3
 * ```--pixelate-size```: Amount of pixelation effect.
-The lower the value, the harder it is to recognise the face.
-Default: 16
+The higher the value, the harder it is to recognise the face.
+Default: 5
 * ```--deepface-similarity```: The maximum similarity between two faces.
 A higher value means that more faces are considered equal.
 Only working in combination with ```--blur-except-this-faces``` or ```--only-blur-this-faces```.
 Default: 0.4
 * ```--preview```: Enable preview of the currently processed image.
 No preview is default
 * ```--face-recognition-size```: Image size to use for face detection.
 Format: WxH (e.g. 720x480).
 Default: None